 This process is guided by MetroPlan Orlando's TSM&O Advisory Committee.
-A Working Group of this committee is currently overseeing the development of the TSM&O Master Plan.
+A Working Group of this committee oversaw the development of the TSM&O Master Plan.
 The TSM&O Master Plan project recommendations will be incorporated into the 2050 MTP.
 At that time, the guidelines and eligibility requirements within the PPL below will be updated accordingly.